Home » Posts tagged 'Athanasius'

 The canonization process took place as the early Christians ironed out their beliefs and its Scriptures in polemical confrontation both with the Jews and with heretical or schismatic elements within the church.
 We can remember of the most significant challenges by recalling the Three M’s:

 (1) Marcion.
 Marcion was a semi-Gnostic teacher active in the middle of the second century.
-He published the first “Christian” canon based on his conviction that Paul was the Jesus’ greatest interpreter and that there was an uncrossable divide between the Law of Moses and the gospel of Christ.
-Marcion’s canon thus had no Old Testament at all, ten of Paul’s letters (the Pastorals are excluded), and a severely version of Luke’s Gospel.
+He published the first “Christian” canon based on his conviction that Paul was Jesus’ greatest interpreter and that there was an uncrossable divide between the Law of Moses and the gospel of Christ.
+Marcion’s canon thus had no Old Testament at all, ten of Paul’s letters (the Pastorals are excluded), and a severely redacted version of Luke’s Gospel.
 This resulted in an overly restricted canon.

 (2) Montanism.
 At the other extreme was Montanism, which also seems to have been been born in the middle of the second century.
 Montanus and his followers emphasized immediate spiritual experiences and claimed special revelations and visions, which they wrote down in additional sacred texts.
 This resulted in an overly expanded canon.
+[Update: Obviously, Gnosticism, with its abundance of texts, was also a major factor here.
+But, you know, alliteration.]

 (3) The Mishnah.
 The Mishnah is the codification of Jewish oral traditions, many of which undoubtedly reach back to the first century AD.
 It provides a authoritative interpretation of the Law and thus a guide to the proper understanding of the biblical texts of Judaism.
 Since the church also claimed to interpret rightly the texts of the Jewish Bible, production of the Mishnah (c.
 AD 200) called for a corresponding development among Christians.